 Laser treatment for toenail fungus is safe and effective.
 It’s a fast, painless procedure that takes less than ten minutes per treatment.
 Laser treatments are known as the best toenail fungus treatment and the technology for it is advancing rapidly.
 Call A Step Ahead Foot & Ankle Center today to learn more!

-Toenail fungus affects nearly 25 million people around the United States, alone.
-The toenail fungus causes the toenail to be very hard, thick and turn yellow.
-If you have a fungus infection and you are thinking about different treatments, there are a few options:
+Toenail fungus affects nearly 25 million people around the United States alone.
+Toenail fungus causes the toenail to be very hard, thick, and turn yellow.
+If you have a fungus infection, and you are thinking about different treatments, there are a few options available: